chipsalliance/Caliptra/doc/Caliptra.md

 1. Primary tile uses Caliptra-Active-Mode at its silicon boot time
 2. Secondary tile’s MCU ROM will go through the same common boot flow as the primary tile (except the peripheral could be inter-chiplet link).
 3. Secondary tile’s MCU ROM will wait for inter-chiplet link to be available for use (this would be an indication to MCU ROM)
-4. Primary tile’s MCU RT FW will fetch the secondary tile’s FW using MCTP PLDM T5 flow and ‘stream’ using the same recovery interface protocol to the secondary tile(s).
+4. Primary tile’s MCU RT FW will fetch the secondary tile’s FW using DSP0267 PLDM for Firmware Update over MCTP T5 flow and ‘stream’ using the same recovery interface protocol to the secondary tile(s).
 5. Based on SOC integration, inter-chiplet could be an intelligent peripheral that can DMA or implement data payload registers for Caliptra to read.
    a.
 Note that the indication from Caliptra for “next-image” follows the same recovery interface protocol.
    b.
 Note that to load the remaining images of a secondary tile, SOC can choose to do recovery flow for rest of the remaining images.
 Depending on the SOC architecture and chiplets, MCU RT FW may coordinate the SOC to boot in such a way that it “broadcasts” the same image to multiple chiplets that require the same image.
 This is a SOC optimized flow outside of Caliptra or Subsystem Context.